diogoveirospro/sem4pi-2024-2025-sem4pi_2024_2025_g44/docs/SPRINT_2/US251/readme.md

-# US 221
+# US251 - Specification of the language for figure and show description

 ## 1. Context

-This task as the objective of concluding the requirements of the us221 of sprint2, where it is asked to develop a new functionality to the system.
-The team will now focus on completing the implementation and testing of this functionality as well as integrating it with the rest of the system.
+This task aims to conclude the requirements for **US221** of **Sprint 2**, which consists of developing a new functionality for the system.
+The team will now focus on completing the implementation and testing of this feature, as well as integrating it with the rest of the system.

 ### 1.1 List of Issues

 - **Analysis**: Done
 - **Design**: Done
 - **Implementation**: To do
 - **Testing**: To do

 ---